How to Submit a Film

 Online Streaming on IndieFlix.com: We offer both a monthly and annual streaming membership that grant unlimited access to all movies on IndieFlix.

 Third-Party Distribution: Revenue and associated costs vary for each distribution outlet.
-To find out more, please contact us for more details.
+To find out more, please email firstname.lastname@example.org for more details.

 As advancements in technology continue to close the gap between the internet and television, IndieFilx stays up to speed – ensuring that our filmmakers benefit in the most meaningful ways.

-We also make some of our titles available on key online delivery platforms such as Hulu and iTunes thereby offering filmmakers more revenue opportunities at the same 70/30 split.
+We also make some of our titles available on key online delivery platforms such as Hulu and iTunes thereby offering filmmakers more revenue opportunities at the a 70/30 split.
+(70% to filmmakers)

 IndieFlix subscription and streaming royalties are paid out on a quarterly basis.
 However third-party royalties may be paid out separately since typically those parties take longer to pay us.
 You may choose the method of payment – either by PayPal account or check – and expect it to arrive 90 business days after the quarter ends.
 Please note, your filmmaker backend accounting currently only tracks sales from IndieFlix.com.